naluthi/HealthApp-iOS/README.md

 ## Sign-In Page

 The Sign-in In Page provides a secure entry point to the HealthApp-IOS.
-Utilizing Firebase Authentication, users can sign in through their Google accounts
+Utilizing Firebase Authentication, users can sign in through their Google accounts or email with account creation by the application owner.

 <p align="left">
   <img src="assets/login-ui.png" alt="Sign In Page" width="200"/>